ellysh/bash-programming-from-scratch/manuscript/BashScripting/scripts-features.md

 I> There is the escaped semicolon at the end of the `find` call.
 It means that the action is done for each found file separately.

 This command works well.
-It makes an archive of each PDF file and copies it to the D disk.
+It creates an archive of each PDF file and copies it to the D disk.
 However, this approach is inconvenient.
 It would be better to collect all PDF files into one archive.
 Let's try the following command for that:
 {line-numbers: false, format: Bash}
 ```
 find ~/Documents -type f -name *.pdf -exec make-backup.sh {} +